echotao/Jmeter-Customize/README.md

 ## Functions

-* limit error samplers to 1000.
+* Limit error samplers to 1000.
 When the threshold is reached, stop Jmeter from running.